Sonny Liston: Death

-Theories regarding the circumstance of Liston's death
+Theories regarding death circumstances

 Sgt.
 Dennis Caputo of the Clark County Sheriff's Department was one of the first officers on the scene.
 He found a quarter-ounce of heroin in a balloon in the kitchen, and a half-ounce of marijuana in Liston's pants pocket, but no syringes or needles.
 Some found it suspicious that authorities could not locate any drug paraphernalia that Liston presumably would have needed to inject the fatal dose, such as a spoon to cook the heroin or a tourniquet to wrap around his arm.
-But former Las Vegas police Sgt.
-Gary Beckwith said, "It wasn't uncommon for family members in these cases to go through and tidy up ... to save family embarrassment."
+However, according to former Las Vegas police Sergeant Gary Beckwith, "It wasn't uncommon for family members in these cases to go through and tidy up ... to save family embarrassment."

 Many people who knew Liston insisted he was afraid of needles and never would have used heroin.
 "He had a deadly fear of needles," said Davey Pearl, a boxing referee and friend of Liston's.
 "There was nothing Sonny feared more than a needle.
 I know!" said Liston's Philadelphia dentist, Dr. Nick Ragni.
 "He was afraid of needles," echoed Father Edward Murphy.
 "He would do everything to avoid taking shots."
 According to Liston's trainer, Willie Reddish, Liston cancelled a planned tour to Africa in 1963 because he refused to get the required inoculations.
 Liston's wife also recalled that her husband would refuse basic medical care for common colds because of his dislike of needles.

 "The month before he died, some guy ran into Sonny while he was making a left turn.
 He had a whiplash, so they took him to the hospital," said boxing trainer Johnny Tocco.
 "He said: 'Look what they did!' and he was pointing at some little bandage over the needle mark in his arm.
 He was more angry about that shot than he was about the car wreck.
 A couple weeks later, he was still complainin' about that needle mark.
 To this day, I'm convinced that's what the coroner saw in his exam—that hospital needle mark."